-For us, Mouton is a component that we use in the manufacture of some of our products (Mouton Jacket, Mouton Vest, Mouton Hat, Hand Muff, Mittens).
+For us, Mouton is a component that we use in the manufacture of some of our products (Mouton Jacket, Mouton Vest, Mouton Hat, Hand Muff).
 However, so many people love the feel of Mouton that we are frequently asked if entire skins are available.
-People use them for rugs, chair coverings, pet beds.
-Mouton is relatively easy to work with for those who are craft-minded, and can be used in a huge variety of clothing, accessories, pillow covers, slippers, trims, etc. We are extremely fond of Mouton too!
+People use them for rugs, chair coverings, pet beds and to make things.
+Mouton is relatively easy to work with for those who are craft-minded, and can be used in a huge variety of clothing, accessories, pillow covers, slippers, trims, etc. We are extremely fond of Mouton too.

-Mouton was originally devloped as an alternative to wild furs, such as beaver and seal.
+Mouton was originally developed as an alternative to wild furs, such as beaver and seal.

 The word "Mouton" is French for sheep.
 In the fur trade, Mouton refers to an extremely select pelt of a lamb that has been treated to offer some remarkable properties.

 There are several steps in the creation of a Mouton Fur.
-First, the lamb must grade out to ‘Mouton potential’.
-Only one in one hundred lambs will have the dense, soft, and uniform fleece necessary for Mouton.
+First, the lamb must grade out to ‘Mouton potential’ ... it must have the dense, soft, and uniform fleece necessary for Mouton.
 When the raw pelt is shipped to the tannery, it is graded again, and about 15% of the Mouton candidates are rejected at this point.
 Acceptable pelts are tanned, then heat treated to make the wool fibers even more water-resistant and straight, and extremely soft and glossy.
 The fleece is sheared to a uniform length of 5/8 inches (1.6 cm) and dyed.
-Our favorite color is a rich BROWN, but BLACK, WHITE and GRAY are also available.
+Our favorite color is a rich BROWN (Spice Brown), but BLACK, WHITE and GRAY are also available.

 Wool, and therefore Mouton as well, is considered by the medical profession to be hypoallergenic.

 Mouton cannot be washed, because of the leather, but does resist soiling fairly well.
 If necessary, it can be cleaned by professionals who launder furs.